Opentrons/Protocols/protocols/nucleic_acid_purification_with_magnetic_beads/README.md

 ### Additional Notes
 Please reference our [Technical Note](https://s3.amazonaws.com/opentrons-protocol-library-website/Technical+Notes/Nucleic+Acid+Purification+with+Magnetic+Module+OT2+Technical+Note.pdf) for more information about the expected output of this protocol, in addition to expanded sample data from the Opentrons lab.

 We understand that there are limitations to the use of this protocol and we plan to make improvements soon!
 In the meantime, if you'd like to request a more complex purification workflow, please use our [Protocol Development Request Form](https://opentrons-protocol-dev.paperform.co/).
 You can also download the Python file from this page and modify it using our [API Documentation](https://docs.opentrons.com/).
-For additional questions about this protocol, please email protocols@opentrons.com.
+For additional questions about this protocol, please email <protocols@opentrons.com>.

+## Preview
+Perform high-quality nucleic acid purifications using any magnetic beads and the [Opentrons Magnetic Module](https://shop.opentrons.com/products/magdeck]).